New! PowerPoint slides from ISchO's tax information session on February 26, 2014*

 The Vice President for Finance Office has published important payroll/tax information for Postdoctoral Associates and Fellows, and other employees:

-Please keep in mind that many tax treaties exist between the United States and other countries, which may exempt you from paying income tax in the United States.
+Please keep in mind that tax treaties exist between the United States and other countries, which may exempt you from paying income tax in the United States.
 First, review the summary of your home country treaty (if there is one) by consulting the Windstar Foreign National Tax Resource website or IRS Publication 901.
-Then, if you are eligible for the tax treaty exemption, you may submit the correct forms to the MIT Payroll Office in Building NE49-3131 (firstname.lastname@example.org).
+You can then decide if you wish to claim a tax treaty, depending on how long you will stay in the U.S. If you wish to claim a tax treaty exemption, you should contact the MIT HR/Payroll Service Center in Building NE49-3131 (firstname.lastname@example.org).
+Your information will be entered into the GLACIER nonresident tax compliance system.
+GLACIER will determine your U.S. tax status and your eligibility for a tax treaty.

 The International Scholars Office (ISchO) has purchased a license for tax preparation software: